tomizechsterson/blog/README.md

 3. Modify the content security policy in `next.config.js` if you want to use any analytics provider or a commenting solution other than giscus.
 4. Personalize `authors/default.md` (main author)
-5. Modify `projectsData.js`
-6. Modify `headerNavLinks.js` to customize navigation links
+5. Modify `headerNavLinks.js` to customize navigation links
-7. Add blog posts
+6. Add blog posts
-8. Deploy on Vercel
+7. Deploy on Vercel

 ## Installation